 - To be recognized by the ADA (American Dental Association), prosthodontists complete a particular training course, certified under the ADA.

 In addition to these differences, our office stands out even more with our in-office lab.
 This teams that we can take care of denture adjustments and the creation of replacement teeth right here in our office, making your treatment time shorter and more efficient.
-For more information on how Prosthodontics of the Carolinas can help with your prosthodontic care in Charlotte, North Carolina, please contact Dr. Ralph Hoffmann at 704-364-3770.
+For more information on how Prosthodontics of the Carolinas can help with your prosthodontic care in Charlotte, North Carolina, please contact Dr. Ralph Hoffmann or Dr. Robert Klink at 704-364-3770.
 We are eager to help you today!